-Except for the Amendments to FRS 1, the directors expect that the adoption of the standards and interpretations above will have no material impact on the financial statements in the period of initial application.
-The nature of the impending changes in accounting policy on adoption of the Amendments to FRS 1 is described below.
+Except for the Amendments to FRS 1 and FRS 112, the directors expect that the adoption of the other standards and interpretations above will have no material impact on the financial statements in the period of initial application.
+The nature of the impending changes in accounting policy on adoption of the Amendments to FRS 1 and FRS 112 are described below.